Is Ice Water Bad for You? Understanding the Risks and Benefits

 Some key health benefits of drinking ice water include:

 - Cooling down during exercise or in high temperatures: Cold water helps lower your core temperature and enhances overall endurance and performance.
-This can be especially helpful during workouts or on hot days.
+This can be especially helpful during workouts, strenuous physical work or on hot days.

 - Supporting an active lifestyle: Whether you’re cycling, running, walking or standing on your feet all day, drinking ice water can help replenish fluids lost through sweat.
 Adequate hydration also supports muscle function, boosts energy levels and may reduce fatigue.